It's creamy with a kick of citrus and spice flavor. Make this homemade Cardamom Orange Hot Chocolate recipe this winter.

 Instructions

-- Add milk, cardamom and orange peel to a saucepan.
+• Add orange peel and cracked cardamom pods to the milk in a saucepan.